Clarks: Revolutionising Employee Recognition and Learning

 This allowed managers to view the progress of various ‘learn decks’, as well as the number of recognitions or rewards being delivered.

-The enabling of permissions meant Clarks could ensure that the right people received access to the appropriate data.
+The enabling of permissions meant Clarks could ensure that the right people received access to the appropriate data, and the overall recognition and learning culture could be assessed.
 All this useful reporting functionality ultimately helped Clarks identify which stores were complying with learning and which stores may be falling behind.

 97.2% of employees registered on Our World